pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 It gets all the existing chat messages (if any) to present the chat history to the user.

-In the next sections, we're going to talk about Pusher presence chats, set up a Pusher webhook, and the configurations in HelloSign so a user can sign an NDA document.
+In the next sections, we're going to talk about Pusher presence chats, Pusher webhook setup, and the configurations in HelloSign so a user can sign an NDA document.

 # Pusher's presence chats and Webhooks
 Presence channels provide information about who is subscribed to the channel.
-For this, an HTPP request is made to determine if the current user has permission to access the channel and to provide information about that user.
+For this, an HTTP request is made to determine if the current user has permission to access the channel and to provide information about that user.

 On the client-side, once a subscription is authenticated, you can access the information about the users with the `members` property of the channel and the local user with the `members.me` property.